jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IBI23
 **Observation: SAAJ SOAP messaging is used.**
 **Problem:** SAAJ uses DOM to load the XML document in memory which uses a TransformerFactory.
-The implementation class of it is loaded on every call which causes lock contention under load.
+The implementation class of it is loaded on every call which is expensive and causes lock contention under load.
 This means long response times.
+**Solutions:**
-**Solution:** Use Axiom SOAP messaging which uses the faster StAX.
-If you want to stick to SAAJ, add the proper JVM parameter to prevent the class loading.
+1. Use Axiom SOAP messaging which uses the faster StAX instead of DOM.
+2. If you want or have to use SAAJ, set the proper JVM parameter/system property for TransformerFactory and MessageFactory to prevent the excessive class loading.
+When solved not in the file with the violation, just suppress the rule with the reason explained.

+**Note:** Unfortunately, [AxiomSoapMessageFactory has been removed from spring-ws with Spring Boot 3.0](https://spring.io/blog/2022/12/02/spring-ws-samples-upgraded-for-spring-boot-3-0).
+In that case, only solution 2 is possible.
 **Rule name:** AvoidSaajSoapMessaging
 **Example:**
 ```java